Vancouver School of Economics

 with Brant Abbott, Costas Meghir, Giovanni L. Violante: w18782

-This paper examines the equilibrium effects of alternative financial aid policies intended to promote college participation.
-We build an overlapping generations life cycle model with education, labor supply, and consumption/saving decisions.
-Cognitive and non-cognitive skills of children depend on the cognitive skills and education of parents, and affect education choice and labor market outcomes.
-Driven by both altruism and paternalism, parents make transfers to their children which can be used to fund education, supplementing grants, loans and the labor supply of the children themselves during college.
-The crowding out of parental transfers by government programs is sizable and thus cannot be ignored when designing policy.
-The current system of federal aid is valuable: removing either gr...
+We examine the equilibrium effects of college financial aid policies building an overlapping generations life cycle model with education, labor supply, and saving decisions.
+Cognitive and non-cognitive skills of children depend on parental education and skills, and affect education and labor market outcomes.
+Education is funded by parental transfers that supplement grants, loans and student labor supply.
+Crowding out of parental transfers by government programs is sizable and cannot be ignored.
+The current system of federal aid improves long-run welfare by 6%.
+More generous ability-tested grants would increase welfare and dominate both an expansion of student loans and a labor tax cut.

 |June 2009||Skill Dispersion and Trade Flows|